NganTrucLe/NganTrucLe/README.md

 -->

 - 👩‍🦰 I'm currently a sophomore at Vietnam National University - Ho Chi Minh City University of Science, major in Software Engineer.
-- 😎 My big dream is to be a full-stack developer, but I'm not sure, maybe it will change very soon because I am a ambition person.
+- 😎 My big dream is to be a full-stack developer, but I'm not sure, maybe it will change very soon because I am an ambitious person.
 - 🤣 I have some interests that are very opposite to what I am studying.
 I like to design, draw and paint.
 I am addicted to books and films (especially K-dramas but I do watch anime too).
 I am enjoying to be a part-time coder and part-time dreamer!!!
 - 👩‍💻 "Not afraid of new things, never stop learning" is what you can see in me.
 - ✍ My [CV][CV]